> [!title|noicon] **Jeremiah 29 Notes**

 >

 > Spiritually, of course, there is a house we need to build and a garden we need to plant.
 And that happens as we continue to send forth the Gospel, building the house or the kingdom of God and the garden of God ([1 Cor 3:9](1%20Corinthians%203.md#^9)).
-And as we do so, we are carpenters and smiths ([v2](Jeremiah%2029.md#^2)) who seek the peace of the city ([v7](Jeremiah%2029.md#^7)) where we are carried away captives.
+And as we do so, we are *carpenters and smiths* ([v2](Jeremiah%2029.md#^2)) who pray for and who seek *the peace of the city* ([v7](Jeremiah%2029.md#^7)) where we are carried away captives (see also [1 Tim 2:1](1%20Timothy%202.md#^1), [2](1%20Timothy%202.md#^2), [3](1%20Timothy%202.md#^3), [4](1%20Timothy%202.md#^4)).
 So we continue to have our focus on the Lord Jesus Christ and to share Him with others as we live out our lives as ambassadors in Satan's world and to seek the salvation of others.
-And this, even as we are approaching the end where God is allowing Satan to rule more definitively over the churches and the world -- in order to multiply and magnify wickedness and sin all over the world -- so that no one can stand before God and falsely believe that somehow, after all, they are pretty good people, so how could it be that God would bring judgment. ^jer29-5-7
+That is, when we seek the peace of the city in which we are carried away captive, we are seeking the peace of God for them.
+And this, even as we are approaching the end where God is allowing Satan to rule more definitively over the churches and the world -- in order to multiply and magnify wickedness and sin all over the world.
+And this is so that no one can stand before God and falsely believe that somehow, after all, they are pretty good people, and how could it be that God would bring judgment?

 <br>